Proactively challenge racism and build an inclusive culture

 Creating an inclusive culture that supports every member of staff to do their best work and thrive is essential for businesses.
 In order to achieve this, organisations must address inappropriate or racist behaviour and outdated attitudes, and develop an understanding of concepts like privilege and allyship.

-With over three decades of experience, EW Group puts anti-racism at the forefront of its programmes.
+With over three decades of experience, EW Group and Challenge Consultancy puts anti-racism at the forefront of its programmes.
 However, it is also available as a standalone course for companies looking to increase their focus on racial equality.

 Positive and proactive

 We believe that incorporating positive and proactive content into your sessions will maximise engagement and give everyone a meaningful role to play in creating an anti-racist workplace.
 Our training supports staff, managers and leaders to understand privilege and challenge discrimination.

 Our training enables solid peer support networks, starts difficult but worthwhile conversations, and makes practical and structural changes that benefit all employees — resulting in all participants having a deeper understanding of their own privilege.

 With our anti-racism, privilege and allyship training, you can combat explicit and unconscious racial bias within your organisation.
 In doing so, you will build a culture in which employees are comfortable with constructive challenges and feel able to raise concerns.